Finnish Lapland has been trending hard for the last few winters. Especially among families with excited kids eagerly awaiting Christmas Day.

 Adobe Free Stock

-- Swimwear - Yes, really.
-Saunas are a big deal in Lapland and some hotels have outdoor hot tubs you won't want to miss.
+- Swimwear: Saunas are a big deal in Lapland, and some hotels have outdoor hot tubs you won't want to miss.

-- An eSIM - There's no way you're not sharing snaps of huskies and snow-covered landscapes.
-An eSIM for travel will ensure you're connected without worrying about sky-high roaming charges.
+- An eSIM for Finland: There's no way you're not sharing snaps of huskies and snow-covered landscapes.
+A Finland eSIM will ensure you're connected without worrying about surprise roaming charges.

 What to Pack for Lapland Activities